kasparas-ban/torch/README.md

 - [ ] Try adding Million.js for smoother animations
 - [ ] Limit animations in modal transitions to modal content instead of the whole modal
 - [ ] Adjust all sizes to make sure they look good on mobile
+- [ ] Add a loading skeleton for lists